Cheese Latkas Recipe. Gluten-Free-Friendly

 Posted on 29th of November, 2012 by Lévana

-I have my mother-in-law to thank for turning me on to cheese latkas, which she used to whip up anytime we tugged at her heartstrings, Chanukkah or not, and often for a light lunch, as they are only very lightly sweetened.
+I have my mother-in-law to thank for turning me on to cheese latkas, which she used to whip up anytime we tugged at her heartstrings, Chanukkah or not, and often for a light lunch, as cheese latkas are only very lightly sweetened.
 With this recipe, your cheese latkas will be every bit as delicious as hers.
-Ricotta Latkas/Fritters are a huge Italian dessert favorite, and a snap to make.
+Ricotta cheese Latkas - Fritters are a huge Italian dessert favorite, and a snap to make.
 Like mini cheesecakes.
-Gluten-Free diners can enjoy them too!
+Gluten-Free diners can enjoy cheese latkas too!
 You will find them quite versatile, served as suggested here.

 Frying scaring you?
 Read my guidelines on frying first, Fear of Frying Therapy I trust you will feel empowered to do it more often, and maybe even enjoy it!